goschtl/zope/z3c.dobbin/trunk/src/z3c/dobbin/README.txt

     >>> experimental.rpm
     50

-Instances of mappers automatically join the object soup.

-    >>> from z3c.dobbin.mapper import getMapper
-    >>> mapper = getMapper(Vinyl)
-    >>> instance = mapper()
-    >>> instance.uuid is not None
-    True

 Relations
 ---------

 Relations are columns that act as references to other objects.

-As an example, let's create an object holds a reference to some favorite item.
-We use ``zope.schema.Object`` to declare this reference; relations are polymorphic and we needn't declare the schema of the referenced object in advance.
+They're declared using the ``zope.schema.Object`` field.

+Note that we needn't declare the relation target type in advance, although it may be useful in general to specialize the ``schema`` keyword parameter.

     >>> class IFavorite(interface.Interface):
-    ...     item = schema.Object(title=u"Item", schema=interface.Interface)
+    ...     item = schema.Object(
+    ...         title=u"Item",
+    ...         schema=interface.Interface)

     >>> __builtin__.IFavorite = IFavorite